 Section 13 of the RTI Act 2005 had provided that the Chief Information Commissioner (CIC) shall hold office for a term of five years from the date on which he enters upon his office and shall not be eligible for reappointment.
-Also Section 13(2) of the RTI Act 2005 had originally provided that the Information Commissioner (IC) shall hold office for a term of five years from the date on which he enters upon his office and shall not be eligible for reappointment as such Information Commissioners provided.
+Also Section 13(2) of the RTI Act 2005 had originally provided that the Information Commissioner (IC) shall hold office for a term offive years from the date on which he enters upon his office and shall not be eligible for reappointment as suchInformation Commissioners provided.
 However, the Right to Information (Amendment) Act, 2019 has modified the terms of office for CIC and IC.
 The original Act allowed a five year term or until the age of 65, whichever is earlier.
-The amendment proposes that the appointment will be "for such term as may be prescribed by the central government."
-In the original Act, the Chief Information Commissioner (CIC) was paid as much salary as the Chief Election Commissioners.
+The amendment proposes that the appointment will be "for such term as may be prescribed by the central goverpment."
+In the original Act, the ChiefInformation Commissioner (CIC) was paid as much salary as the Chief Election Commissioner and the Information Commissioners were paid as much salary a Election Commissioners.
 The amendment provides for salaries to be "prescribed by the Centre".

 The Central Information Commission has been constituted with effect from 12-10-2005 under the Right to Information Act, 2005.
 The jurisdiction of the Commission extends over all Central Public Authorities.
-The Commission has certain powers and functions mentioned in sections 18, 19, 20 and 25 of the RTI Act, 2005.
+The Commission has certain powers and functions mentioned in sections 18; 19, 20 and 25 of the RTI Act, 2005.
 These broadly relate to adjudication in second appeal for giving information; direction for record keeping, suo-motu disclosures receiving and enquiring into a complaint on inability to file RTI etc., imposition of penalties and Monitoring and Reporting including preparation of an Annual Report.
 The decisions of the Commission are final and binding.

-5.8 Jurisdiction and Powers of Central Information Commission (CIC)
+15.9 Jurisdiction and Powers of Central Information Commission (CIC)